First Steps with ReSharper

 Therefore, right when ReSharper is ready, it prompts you to choose one of the two default keyboard shortcut schemes:

 You can change the selected scheme later using the corresponding selector on thepage of ReSharper options.

 When ReSharper is installed in Visual Studio, you will see the following changes:

-- The ReSharper menu that appears in Visual Studio menu bar, contains all commands except those that are only available in context, e.g. context actions or quick-fixes.
+The ReSharper menu that appears in Visual Studio menu, contains all commands except those that are only available in context, for example context actions or quick-fixes.
 Note that the Cover and Profile submenus only appear if JetBrains dotCover and JetBrains dotTrace are installed together with ReSharper.

-Note that by default, ReSharper also hides overridden Visual Studio items (e.g. refactoring and navigation commands) in these menus.
-If you want to preserve the original Visual Studio menu items, clear the Hide overridden Visual Studio menu items check box on the page of ReSharper options.
+Note that by default, ReSharper also hides overridden Visual Studio items (for example, refactoring and navigation commands) in these menus.
+If you want to preserve the original Visual Studio menu items, clear the Hide overridden Visual Studio menu items checkbox on the page of ReSharper options.